Skip to main content

 Expansion-Contraction: A Multi-Agent Graph Traversal Pattern for Compound AI Systems

-Aiham Taleb (AWS), Zainab Afolabi (AWS), Joao Sousa (AWS), Mathias Seidel (Continental Tires)
+Aiham Taleb (Amazon Web Services Inc.), Zainab Afolabi (Amazon Web Services Inc.), Joao Sousa (Amazon Web Services Inc.), Mathias Seidel (Continental AG)

 Architectural Patterns & Composition